gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 _Voltage-mode (VM) control_ is the simplest control method, originating in approx. the 1970's[^bib-microsemi-v-i-mode].
 It works by taking a proportion of the output voltage and comparing it with a fixed reference voltage.
 The difference between these two is called the error voltage and is amplified by an _error amplifier_.
 This error voltage is then fed into a comparator, with the other input being a sawtooth signal (triangular waveform).
 The switch is turned on at the start of the sawtooth period, and turned off when the sawtooth exceeds the error voltage.
 An SR latch is normally used to prevent multiple triggers per cycle due to noise.
 Voltage-mode control is named as such because the duty cycle is proportional to the control voltage.

-{{% img src="voltage-mode-control-diagram.svg" width="800" caption="The basic logical components used for voltage-mode control." %}}
+{{% figure src="voltage-mode-control-diagram.svg" width="800" caption="The basic logical components used for voltage-mode control." %}}

 ### Current-Mode Control (Constant Frequency)